apache/spark/README.md

 ## Airflow merchandise

-If you would love to have Apache Airflow stickers, t-shirt etc. then check out [Redbubble Shop](https://www.redbubble.com/i/sticker/Apache-Airflow-by-comdev/40497530.EJUG5).
+If you would love to have Apache Airflow stickers, t-shirt, etc. then check out [Redbubble Shop](https://www.redbubble.com/i/sticker/Apache-Airflow-by-comdev/40497530.EJUG5).

 ## Links